Skip to main content

 For septic trenches and utility backfill, Plumas County and installers usually prefer clean, free-draining material (sand or gravel) rather than generic fill-dirt, because fines can reduce permeability and affect system performance.
 Use fill-dirt only where approved by your septic contractor or county health department; when in doubt, get the installer’s spec or order a specified backfill blend through Hello Gravel.

-Need help with fill dirt delivery in East Quincy?
+Ready for fill dirt in East Quincy?